jws85/counsel-surfraw/README.markdown

 This is not on MELPA yet.

+# Usage

+`counsel-surfraw` will prompt the user to enter their search terms, then will provide a list of search engines provided by Surfraw.

+You may search for the thing at point by pressing <kbd>M-p</kbd>
+at the first prompt.

 # How to change the browser

 By default, emacs should open links in the OS' default browser.